SEARCH

 In other words, you can make both concrete and hypertufa with cement as the main ingredient.

-Can I use Quikrete for Hypertufa Planters?
+Can I use Quikrete for hypertufa planters?

 No, do not use any fast-setting or instant concrete products.
 These already contain aggregates like sand and gravel and will not set and cure properly if more are added.